cryptonotefoundation/cryptonotewallet/README.md

 If you want to help out, see [CONTRIBUTING](CONTRIBUTING.md) for a set of guidelines.

-## Installing Intense Coin Core from a Package
+## Installing Lethean Core from a Package

 No packages are available at the moment.
 If you would liek to create a pull request, packaging for your favorite distribution would be a welcome contribution!

-## Compiling Intense Coin Core from Source
+## Compiling Lethean Core from Source

 ### On Linux:

 (Tested on Ubuntu 16.04 x86, 16.10 x64, Gentoo x64 and Linux Mint 18 "Sarah" - Cinnamon x64)

-1. Install Intense Coin dependencies
+1. Install Lethean dependencies

   - For Ubuntu and Mint